grundprinzip/papertemplate/README.md

      line the base name (without ending) of your tex file
   2. Execute `make prepare` from the command line and follow the instructions

+## Run

+This small package offers you some very convenient make targets:

+  1. `make` will build the TeX file you specified the required number of times, will eventually fetch the references via DBLP and make sure everything is alright
+  2. `make cont` will do the same but continuously whenever you change a dependent file it will rerun `pdflatex`
+  3. `make check` will check your repository if all the files that are required by the LaTeX document are actually included in the version control system.
+     There is even a handy git pre-commit hook that you can use to perform this task automatically when you want to commit something.
+  4. `make open` opens the document in your favorite PDF viewer, per default this is Preview.app on the Mac and acroread on Linux.
+You can modify the file deps/latexmkrc to use your own previewer.
+See deps/latexmkrc.default for examples.
+  5. `make clean` will remove all the mess that LaTeX made

 ## rDBLP for Reference Management